davesnx/styled-ppx/README.md

 npm install @davesnx/styled-ppx @ahrefs/bs-emotion
 ```

-And add the PPX in your `bsconfig.json` file:
+Add the PPX in your `bsconfig.json` file:

 ```json
 {